tov/ge211-vendored-example/README.md

 doesn’t depend on the context of this repository: You can add a submodule reference or copy GE211’s code directly into your repository.

+(Note that `src/fw.cxx` is also a symlink to an example program in the vendored GE211 subdirectory.)

 ## Including [GE211] by reference

 To include a reference to [GE211], you should remove the